ministryofjustice/Claim-for-Crown-Court-Defence/docs/maintenance_mode.md

 To apply via local machine:

-- you will need all relevant aws credentials and git-crypted secrets access
+- you will need all relevant aws credentials
 - amend `deployment.yaml`, as above, and run the deploy script, as below.
 - to take site out of maintenance amend `MAINTENANCE_MODE` to `'false'` and run the deploy script again.